Corporate digitization and Lean Digital: when Process Intelligence meets the power of technology

 The key role of people and culture

-A key aspect, too often underestimated, is the role of the human capital.
+A key aspect, too often underestimated, is the role of human capital.
 Digital transformation is not just a technological issue; it is, first and foremost, a cultural and organizational change.
-Statistics tell us that a significant percentage of digitization projects fail, often not because of technological limitations, but because of a failure to manage the human and organizational factor.
+Statistics tell us that a significant percentage of digitization projects fail, often not because of technological limitations, but because of failure to manage the human and organizational factor.

 This is why we emphasize the importance of: